Table of Contents

 Also referred to as “tulsi,” holy basil is another ancient remedy from Chinese and Ayurvedic medicine that serves to improve your metabolic function and reduce stress.

-While it has been studied less than rhodiola or ashwagandha, holy basil does seem to fight bacterial infections, protect the heart, and improve immunity.
+While it has been studied less than rhodiola or ashwagandha, holy basil does seem to help fight bacterial infections, support the heart, and immunity.

 Some naturopaths and functional medicine practitioners suggest using holy basil to help treat metabolic syndrome and prevent heart disease and diabetes.